 Collaborations with Al di Meola

-So, the next musician to discuss is the great Al di Meola, Di Meola was born on the 22nd of July 1954 in Jersey City, New Jersey (USA).
+The next musician to discuss in the Paco de Lucía discography is the great Al di Meola, Di Meola was born on the 22nd of July 1954 in Jersey City, New Jersey (USA).
 He studied music at Berkley College of Music in Boston.
 While studying there, he received an invitation to join Chick Corea in his band Return to Forever.
-So, what is there that can be possibly said to further articulate the genius of Al di Meola?
+So what is there that can be possibly said to further articulate the genius of Al di Meola?
 He is possibly best known as the world's premier fusion guitarist, that is, he combined jazz, blues, and rock.

 When informed of Paco's passing di Meola stated;